 About Alabama White BBQ Dipping Sauce:

 About that Ranch thing.
 I know I’m probably the only person in the world with an aversion to Ranch.
 And I’m probably even un-American to admit it! #AdmittedRanchSnob.
 I have found one recipe I do like for Ranch and that’s this Easy Greek Yogurt Ranch.
 But back to the Alabama White BBQ Dipping Sauce – this is a little thicker than Ranch, creamy and dreamy with a peppy vinegar touch and it’s a little “cleaner” tasting than Ranch, not herby at all.
 Actually maybe it doesn’t really have that much in common with ranch other than it’s white!

 It really is a great dipping sauce for all kinds of things.
 Just use it wherever you might use Ranch.
-Sure, it’s creamy and rich but also cuts through the richness of whatever it’s drizzled over.
+Sure, it’s creamy and rich but also somehow cuts through the richness of whatever it’s drizzled over.
 You might want to make this your own, special signature sauce – everyone is sure to comment on it when it’s served, especially if they’ve never been properly introduced to the flavors, before.

 Making Alabama White BBQ Dipping Sauce:

 Make sure to mix up the sauce, taste and adjust any of the ingredients to get your perfect balance.
 This recipe has no sugar which is a typical ingredient in barbecue sauces.
 If you lean towards a sweeter taste, feel free to add a teaspoon or so, to taste, of a little white sugar.
 If you do add any sugar, give it a few minutes to dissolve in the sauce.

 And if you’d like to use this as a barbecue sauce, maybe basting your chicken or pork with it when you’re making it on the grill, you can’t go wrong with that.
 That’s what the original White Alabama Barbecue Sauce is for, after all.
 Just use this recipe and thin this with a touch of water and it will be the right consistency.
 Not much water; just a tablespoon or two will do it.